 Our sales efforts involve substantial education of our current and prospective customers about the use and benefits of our energy recovery products.
 This education process can be time-consuming and typically involves a significant product evaluation process which is particularly pronounced when dealing with product introduction into new fluid flow industrial verticals.
-In our Water segment, the average sales cycle for our OEM customers, which are involved with smaller desalination plants, ranges from one to 12 months.
-The average Water segment sales cycle for our international EPC firm customers, which are involved with larger desalination plants, range from 16 to 36 months, or more.
+In our Water segment, the average sales cycle for our OEM customers, which are involved with smaller desalination plants, ranges from one to 16 months.
+The average Water segment sales cycle for our international MPD customers, which are involved with larger desalination plants, typically ranges from 16 to 36 months, and may exceed 36 months from time-to-time.
 These long sales cycles make quarter-by-quarter revenue predictions difficult and results in our expending significant resources well in advance of orders for our products.